Creating your own tutoring company requires you to register as self employed. Source: Upsplash

 When you’re all set up and ready to start tutoring read up on

 how to motivate your students and improve their learning.
-How Can I Keep Records of What I Earn?
+How Can I Keep Records of What I Earn from Tutoring Jobs?
 Keep clear, detailed records of what you earn Source: Visualhunt

 As a sole trader, you are legally obliged to keep accurate and detailed records of what you earn.
 This is necessary so that HMRC can calculate your taxes correctly.
 This will also help you keep your business organised and will make your tax return easier.